mozilla/deepspeech-playbook/DATA_FORMATTING.md

   * [Preparing your data for training](#preparing-your-data-for-training)
     + [Data from Common Voice](#data-from-common-voice)
   * [Importers](#importers)

 DeepSpeech expects audio files to be WAV format, mono-channel, and with a 16kHz sampling rate.

 For training, testing, and development, you need to feed DeepSpeech.py CSV files which contain three columns: `wav_filename,wav_filesize,transcript`.
 The `wav_filesize` (i.e. number of bytes) is used to group together audio of similar lengths for efficient batching.

+## Collecting data

+This PlayBook is focused on _training_ a speech recognition model, rather than on _collecting_ the data that is required for an accurate model.
+However, a good model starts with data.

+* Ensure that your voice clips are 10-20 seconds in length.
+If they are longer or shorter than this, your model will be less accurate.

+* Ensure that every character in your transcription of a voice clip is in your [alphabet.txt](ALPHABET.md) file

+* Ensure that your voice clips exhibit the same sort of diversity you expect to encounter in your runtime audio.
+This means a diversity of accents, genders, background noise and so on.

+* Ensure that your voice clips are created using similar microphones to that which you expect in your runtime audio.
+For example, if you expect to deploy your model on Android mobile phones, ensure that your training data is generated from Android mobile phones.

+* Ensure that the phrasing on which your voice clips are generated covers the phrases you expect to encounter in your runtime audio.

 ## Preparing your data for training